 On September 28, 2015, the Company entered into an employment agreement with Scott Mathis, the Company's CEO (the "Employment Agreement").
 Among other things, the agreement provided for a three-year term of employment at an annual salary of \$401,700 (subject to a 3% cost-of-living adjustment per year), bonus eligibility, paid vacation and specified business expense reimbursements.
 The agreement sets limits on Mr. Mathis' annual sales of GGH common stock.
 Mr. Mathis is subject to a covenant not to compete during the term of the agreement and following his termination for any reason, for a period of twelve months.
 Upon a change of control (as defined by the agreement), all of Mr. Mathis' outstanding equity-based awards will vest in full and his employment term resets to two years from the date of the change of control.
 Following Mr. Mathis's termination for any reason, Mr. Mathis is prohibited from soliciting Company clients or employees for one year and disclosing any confidential information of GGH for a period of two years.
 The agreement may be terminated by the Company for cause or by the CEO for good reason, in accordance with the terms of the agreement.
-The Board of Directors extended the Employment Agreement on various dates such that as of December 29, 2020 the Employment Agreement, as amended, expires on June 30, 2021.
+The Board of Directors extended the Employment Agreement on various dates such that as of December 31, 2021 the Employment Agreement, as amended, expires on December 31, 2022.
 All other terms of the Employment Agreement remain the same.
-The Board of Directors also approved the payment of Mr. Mathis' cost of living salary adjustment of 3% for the years 2019 and 2020 to be paid in equal monthly installments beginning January 1, 2021, provided the Company has uplisted to a national stock exchange.
-The Board of Directors granted a retention bonus to Mr. Mathis that consists of the real estate lot on which Mr. Mathis has been constructing a home at Algodon Wine Estates, to vest in one-third increments over the next three years (the "Retention Period"), provided Mr. Mathis's performance as an employee with the Company continues to be satisfactory, as deemed by the Boa
+The Board of Directors granted a retention bonus to Mr. Mathis' cost of living salary adjustment of 3% per annum, which is paid in equal monthly installments beginning January 1, 2021.
+The Board of Directors granted a retention bonus to Mr. Mathis that consists of the real estate lot on which Mr. Mathis has been constructing a home at Algodon Wine Estates, to vest in one-third increments over the next three years (the "Retention Period"), provided Mr. Mathis's performance as an employee with the Company continues to be satisfactory, as deemed by the Board of Directors.
+The grant date market value of the lot is \$115,000, and b

-Due to economic circumstances related to the global coronavirus outbreak 2019 (COVID-19), on March 13, 2020, Mr. Mathis voluntarily deferred payment of 85% of his salary through August 21, 2020.
-The Company is accruing all compensation not paid to Mr. Mathis pursuant to his employment agreement until the Company has sufficient funds to pay his full compensation.
-Between August 26, 2020 and October 14, 2020, the Company paid out \$141,812 which was owed to Mr. Mathis in connection with his deferred compensation.
-During December, Mr. Mathis voluntarily deferred an additional \$24,328 of his salary.
-The balance owed to Mr. Mathis as of December 31, 2020 is \$58,001, which was paid in full on April 7, 2021 (see Note 18 - Subsequent Events).
+Due to economic circumstances related to the global coronavirus outbreak 2019 (COVID-19), during 2020, Mr. Mathis voluntarily deferred payment of a portion of his salary.
+The Company accrued all compensation not paid to Mr. Mathis pursuant to his employment agreement until the Company had sufficient funds to pay his full compensation.
+The accrued compensation balance owed to Mr. Mathis as of December 31, 2020 was \$58,001, which was paid in full on April 7, 2021.